pusaitou/mikochiku_alarm/README.md

 ### .env File

-+ When you use `dotenv`, you need to put the .env file in the same place as the executable or parent directory of the executable.
++ When you use `.env`, you need to put the .env file in the same place as the executable or parent directory of the executable.

 If the .env file is not in the same place (or parent directory), the following error will occur internally and the program will be forced to close.